aldojs/aldo/README.md

 ## Request Flow
 The request handling logic is similar to the `try..catch..finally` JavaScript block.
-In other words, the application will try to call the route handlers one by one then the final handler.
+In other words, the application will try to call the route handlers one by one to the final handler.
 If an error occurs, it will be handled by the error handlers before reaching the final handler which will terminate and send the response to the client.

-You can use `.pre`, `.post`, `.use`, `.catch` and `.finally` methods to control the flow of request handling.
+You can use `.pre`, `.post`, `.use`, `.catch` and `.finally` application's methods to control the flow of request handling.

 ```js
 const app = new Application()